SolomonSklash/htbenum/README.md

 root@kali:~/htbenum#
 ```

-Then, start the builtin web server to host the tools an receive the completed reports.
+Then, start the builtin web server to host the tools and receive the completed reports.
+The server requires Python 3.
 You can use you own web server to host the tools, but it will need to support PUT requests for the report uploads.

 ```
 root@kali:~/htbenum# ./htbenum.sh -i 10.10.14.1 -p 80 -w